 Be part of the process.

-Actors present a staged reading of the play for a live audience, giving the playwright a chance to hear how the story flows in real time — and how it lands with real people.
-Audience members are invited to share feedback during a talkback session that directly influences revisions and growth.Completed May 21, 2025
+Actors presented a staged reading of the play for a live audience, giving the playwright a chance to hear how the story flows in real time — and how it lands with real people.
+Audience members were invited to share feedback during a talkback session that directly influenced revisions and growth.Completed May 21, 2025

 -